Real-World Airline Crew Pairing Optimization: Customized Genetic Algorithm versus Column Generation Method

 In literature, the CPOP is modeled either as a set-partitioning problem (SPP; each flight leg is allowed to be covered only once) or as a set-covering problem (SCP; over-coverage of flight legs i.e. deadheads are allowed).
 In this paper, the SCP formulation is adapted and modified to define the optimization problem for the proposed GA.
-It's mathematical model is presented in Section~\ref{fitness}.
+Its mathematical model is presented in Section~\ref{fitness}.